 USAA Bank provides a full range of financial products and services like auto, property and life insurance, banking, investments, retirement, mortgage and loans.
 You need to be a member to take advantage of all its services.
 To be eligible for the free membership, you must be an active member or veteran of the U.S. military or cadets and midshipmen, or their families.

 The bank, which is headquartered in San Antonio, was started in 1922 when 25 Army officers decided to insure each other’s vehicles.
 USAA has about 34,000 employees who serve 12.8 million members.

 |15 yr jumbo fixed mtg refi||3.06%||3.10%||-0.04|

 Does USAA Operate in My Area?

 USAA originates loans in all 50 states.
-The bank has just four brick-and-mortar locations: San Antonio, Highland Falls, New York, Colorado Springs, Colorado and Annapolis, Maryland.
+The bank has physical locations in just seven cities nationwide.
 Mortgage agents conduct all business on the phone and online.

 What Kind of Mortgage Can I Get With USAA?

 USAA doesn’t have quite as many loan options as one of the big four banks, such as Wells Fargo or Chase, but you’ll still find a number of options, including:

 Veteran's Affairs (VA) loan: To be eligible for this loan, you must meet one of several possible requirements including serving 90 straight days in wartime or serving 181 straight days during peacetime or more than six years in the National Guard or reserves.
 You may also qualify if you’re the spouse of a military member who died from a service-related disability or in action.